k2view-academy/K2View-Academy/articles/TDM/tdm_gui/27_task_execution_history.md

 Open the [Tasks List window](14_task_overview.md#tdm-tasks-list-window) and click the ![task icon](images/task_execution_history_icon.png) icon next to a selected task to open its Task Execution Summary window and display a full list of the task's executions.

 Click **Show/Hide Columns** to open a pop-up window, which displays a list of available fields for each task.
-Fields in green are displayed by default.
-Click a field to remove it from the display.
+Fields in green are displayed by default; click any one of them to remove it from the display.

 The following information is displayed for each executed task: